 * Any discussion of taxes is for general informational purposes only and does not purport to be complete or cover every situation.
 MetLife, its agents and representatives may not give tax advice and this website should not be construed as such.
 Please seek advice based on your particular circumstances from a qualified tax advisor.

-2 To the maturity age specified in your certificate.
+1 To the maturity age specified in your certificate.
 In some program designs, if your employer replaces MetLife GVUL with another group life insurance plan or otherwise terminates the MetLife group contract, your coverage may also be terminated, even after separation from employment or retirement.
-If you have ported or otherwise continued your coverage after retirement or separation from employment and the plan sponsor later terminates the group policy, cost of insurance rates may increase as a result of such termination.

-5 In general, participants may withdraw cash value equal to premiums paid without tax consequences.
+3 In general, participants may withdraw cash value equal to premiums paid without tax consequences although less favorable rules may apply in the first 15 years.
 However, if the funding of the certificate exceeds certain limits, it will become a "modified endowment contract" (MEC) and become subject to "earnings first" taxation on withdrawals and loans.
-An additional 10% penalty for withdrawals and loans taken before age 59½ will also generally apply to MECs.
+An additional 10% penalty for withdrawals and loans taken before age 59½ will also generally apply.
 We will notify you if a contribution would cause your certificate to become a MEC.
 Withdrawals and loans reduce the death benefit and cash value, thereby diminishing the ability of the cash value to serve as a source of funding for cost of insurance charges, which increase as you age.
 Withdrawals are subject to an administrative fee of 2% of the amount withdrawn, not to exceed $25.
-Outstanding loan amounts do not participate in the interest credited to the interest-bearing account and can have a permanent effect on certificate values and benefits.
-Upon surrender, lapse, or case termination, including those circumstances where termination of the group contract results in termination of individual certificates/policies, loans become withdrawals and may become taxable to the certificate owner.